God is Restoring All Things

 From Our Lady of Lourdes, to St. Vincent de Paul, to St. Therese, you will hear and experience their stories in new, tangible ways you never thought possible.
 Go to the places that defined history, and feel the presence and life of the saints reaching out through the ages.

 It almost goes without saying that visiting France would be worth visiting if only for the exquisite cuisine.
 Add in the magnificent French art and the romance of French architecture, and a visit becomes irresistible.

 God continues to rebuild, restore, and renew his people.
 In the midst of some of the most humbling places and stories you’ll experience, from the Basilica of the Sacred Heart to Omaha Beach, you’ll come to know a God that is faithful.

 (Itinerary shown does not include flights to/from pilgrimage.)

 Your pilgrimage journey begins on day one when you depart from your home airport en route to France.
-When you arrive at the Toulouse airport the next day, make the scenic drive to Lourdes and check into your hotel.
-This evening, meet your fellow pilgrims at an Opening Mass and enjoy a delicious dinner at a local restaurant.
+When you arrive at the Paris airport the next day, make the scenic drive to your hotel… This evening, meet your fellow pilgrims at an Opening Mass and enjoy a delicious dinner at a local restaurant.

 Immerse Yourself in Paris